-DETECT / FAIL INDICATORS: The detector has one red, light-emitting diode (LED) per channel.
+DETECT / FAIL INDICATORS: The detector has one 2-color, green / red, light-emitting diode (LED) per channel.
 The LED indicates a call output and/or indicates the status of any current or prior loop failure conditions.
+An LED that stays lit green indicates a call output.

-An LED that stays lit indicates a call output.
-An LED that flashes at a rate of three 50ms flashes followed by a single 700 ms flash indicates a current open loop or shorted loop failure or that an inductance change of greater than $\pm 25\%$ exists.
+An LED that stays lit red indicates a current open loop failure or that an inductance change of greater than +25% exists.
+An LED flashing red every second indicates that a shorted loop failure condition or an inductance change of greater than -25% exists.